ggauravr/flightstream/docs/contributing.md

 ## 📜 Code of Conduct

 This project follows the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/).
+Please see our [CONTRIBUTING.md](../CONTRIBUTING.md) file for the full details.
 By participating, you agree to:

 - Use welcoming and inclusive language
 - Respect differing viewpoints and experiences